Bhakti Yoga is the science of supreme love, Swami Vivekananda

 When an Incarnation comes, a tidal wave of spirituality breaks over the world (Sri Ramakrishna)

-“He is the Soul of the Universe; He is Immortal; Yours is the Government; He is the Omniscient, the Omnipresent, the Protector of the Universe, the Eternal Ruler.
+“He is the Soul of the Universe; He is Immortal; Thine is the Kingdom; He is the Omniscient, the Omnipresent, the Protector of the Universe, the Eternal Ruler.
 No one else is as efficient to rule the world eternally.
-He who at the beginning of creation projected Brahma (that is, the universal consciousness), and who gave him the Vedas, seeking liberation I seek refuge towards the effulgent One, whose light turns the understanding towards Atman.”
+He who at the beginning of creation projected Brahma (that is, the universal consciousness), and who gave him the Vedas, seeking liberation I seek refuge towards the Effulgent One, whose light turns the intellect toward the Self (Atman).”
 Shvetashvatara-Upanishad, VI.
 17-18.

 Course Content Introduction to Bhakti (Devotion) Swami Vivekananda Bhagavad Gita